afshinrahmati/Nest_1/README.md

 Once created it can be reused by any module for create module you can handle it with mkdir or nest generate module test

-## controller
-controller is a place for handel requesr parameter , responsome , query ,... can make file with mkdir or nest generate controller test/test --flat test first is in file && test second is class messages --flat dont create an extra class name is controller

 ### pipe
 it happend befor call controlle for transform interfacr data Pipes have two typical use cases: